 If you are building a budget to mid-range gaming PC then getting the right CPU is very important.
 This is because you cannot go too cheap, because it will then become a bottleneck for the graphics card, and if you go too high, then most probably it will not fit in your budget.
 Also, it has to be power-efficient, because then you are on a budget and you don’t wish to spend too much on an aftermarket CPU Cooler, especially an AIO Liquid CPU Cooler.
 However, I still do recommend using a good budget aftermarket CPU Cooler, because the stock CPU coolers are not up to the mark.

-Nowadays, CPU plays a bigger role in gaming, because most of the modern-day AAA games are optimized for multiple cores and require a good enough CPU for optimum performance.
+Nowadays, the CPU plays a bigger role in gaming, because most modern-day AAA games are optimized for multiple cores and require a good enough CPU for optimum performance.
 In the current day and age, you will need at least a quad-core (or higher) CPU along with a mid-range graphics card & 16GB RAM to play the latest AAA games on ultra-graphics settings at 1080p with 60 FPS or more.
 So, if you are finding it difficult to select the right budget CPU for your gaming needs, then don’t worry, because here I am going to list the best budget gaming processors that are powerful enough, and are very much affordable.
 These budget gaming CPUs can also be used for building a budget workstation PC for professionals and content creators.

 Best Budget Gaming CPU [Intel & AMD]

 Here are the best budget gaming CPUs from Intel and AMD that you can get for your budget gaming PC.
 These CPUs do not come with onboard or integrated graphics.

 [Best Budget Gaming CPU]